The drag and drop actions

 then execute the Phoenix.LiveView.JS function that we now have to define back to our

-lib/app_web/live/item_live/index.html.heex
+lib/app_web/live/item_live/index.html.heex file.

 <tr